-By choosing to invest your money in local services – be it a restaurant, café, bar, laundromat – you are putting money directly into the local economy.
+By choosing to invest your money in local services – be it a restaurant, café, bar, or laundromat – you are putting money directly into the local economy.
 If you eat at Maccas every day, the locally run businesses suffer whilst Ronald McDonald gets richer.
 Its smart-shopping 101: by buying local, you’re directly supporting the country you’re visiting.
 It’s that simple.

 2. Resist the beggars

-Seeing people fighting poverty in any country, whether first of third world, is heartbreaking.
+Seeing people fighting poverty in any country, whether first or third world, is heartbreaking.
 Travellers can often feel overwhelmed by the terrible conditions some people – especially children – live in, and feel a sense of guilt about their relative comfort.
 As hard as it may be, it’s important to remember that you shouldn’t give to beggars in the street as this can inversely impact the local people.
-In some cases children skip school or are forced out by their parents, and are even deliberately maimed or drugged to increase their earning capacity as beggars.
+In some cases, children skip school or are forced out by their parents, and are even deliberately maimed or drugged to increase their earning capacity as beggars.